rstudio/posit_theme/README.md

 quarto use template rstudio/posit_theme
 ```

-This will install the extension and create an example qmd file that you can use as a starting place for your article.
+This will install the extension and create an example qmd file to use as a starting place for your HTML article.

-change